-Following the success of the last 3 years, farmers, volunteers and partners are all keen to continue to run farm events.
-Cumbria Farmer Network is working with Friends of the Lake District volunteers to contact interested farmers to arrange dates and details for events in 2013.
-They will be added to the site as events are arranged - please keep checking back.
+Following the success of our 3 year Farming Landscapes project, Cumbria Farmer Network is working with Friends of the Lake District volunteers and farmers to arrange events in 2013.
+Details will be added as events are arranged - please keep checking back.

 Farming Landscapes events 2013

 Farming Landscapes Project is a partnership between Friends of the Lake District and the Cumbria Farmer Network.
 It aims to raise awareness of local produce and the link between farming, food and the landscape – what you see and what you eat.
 It involves about 50 farmers and up to 30 volunteers over the three year period.
 The volunteers work with farmers to put on a wide range of events including themed walks, activities for the whole family and opportunites to to sample local produce.